whisthq/whist/mandelbox-images/README.md

 Before you can run container images (local or remote), make sure you have the host service running in a separate terminal with `cd ../ecs-host-service && make run`.

-Once an image with tag `current-build` has been built locally via `build_container_images.sh`, it may be run locally by calling:
+Once an image with tag `current-build` has been built locally via `build_mandelbox_images.sh`, it may be run locally by calling:

 ```
-./run_local_container_image.sh APP [OPTIONS...]
+./run_local_mandelbox_image.sh APP [OPTIONS...]
 ```

 As usual, `APP` is the path to the app folder.
 Note that this script should be used on EC2 instances as an Nvidia GPU is required for our containers and our protocol to function properly.

 There are some other options available to control properties of the resulting container, like DPI, or whether the server protocol should be replaced with the locally-built version.
-Run `./run_local_container_image.sh --help` to see all the other configuration options.
+Run `./run_local_mandelbox_image.sh --help` to see all the other configuration options.

 ### Running Remote-Pushed Images